 I decided to learn more about what Tony had discovered.
 What I found further changed everything I knew about chronic illness.
 It started with research from the 1970s that showed links between asthma and stress in early life.
 And that events occurring during pregnancy and around the time of birth have an impact on the well being and health of both mothers and their babies.
 The critical element was similar to Dahlquist’s finding in type 1 diabetes showing that it wasn’t jaundice that was a risk factor for T1D but maternal-infant separation.

-The Discovery that Birthing Practices Affect Health
+Birthing Practices Affect Health

-Studying Effects of Birth Practices in Hospitals
+Studying Effects of Birth in Hospitals

 Birthing in hospitals started in the early 1900s in the United States (7)Klaus, M. H. and J. H. Kennell (1976).
 Maternal-infant bonding.
 St. Louis, Mosby, p17 and nurseries were originally created as a place for babies to be watched while their mothers recovered from the drugs they were given for delivery, which knocked them out in what was referred to as “twilight sleep.”
 Nurseries also offered what became “perceived as a necessary ‘vacation’ for weary new mothers in search of a little sleep.”
 (8)Grayson, J. (2016).
 Unlatched: The Evolution of Breastfeeding and the Making of a Controversy.
 New York, Harper Paperbacks, p.
 161.